wp-plugins/slickr-flickr/readme.txt

 === Slickr Flickr ===
 Contributors: powerblogservice
 Donate link: http://www.wordpresswise.com/slickr-flickr/donate/
-Tags: flickr, flickr slideshow, flickr gallery, lightbox, galleria, jquery, wordpresswise Requires at least: 2.8
+Tags: flickr, flickr slideshow, flickr gallery, lightbox, shutter, fancybox, galleria, jquery, wordpresswise Requires at least: 2.8
-Tested up to: 2.9.2
+Tested up to: 3.0
-Stable tag: 1.7
+Stable tag: 1.8
 Displays a set of tagged photos from your Flickr account either as gallery or a unbranded slideshow in posts, pages, or sidebar widgets

 == Description ==

 * Displays tagged Flickr photos as a gallery or an unbranded slideshow (i.e. not Flickr's own slideshow widget)
 * Uses "slickr-flickr" shortcode to make adding a Flickr show as easy as possible
-* Can display more than one gallery or slideshow on the same page/post
+* Works well in posts, pages and text widgets in the sidebar, at different sizes, with portrait and landscape photos
+* Sorts photos by date, title or description
+* With or without captions, descriptions and links back to Flickr
-* Can display slideshows in sidebar widgets
+* With manual or autoplay slideshows
-* Can display slideshows at medium and small Flickr Photo sizes (500 by 375 and 240 by 180 px)
-* Can display slideshows as portrait or landscape
-* Best fits the slideshow if a mix of landscape and portrait photos are used
-* Can display captions for each photo in the slideshow using the photo title from Flickr
-* Can alter settings for each slideshow by including attributes after the shortcode (e.g. orientation="portrait")
-* Can use Lightbox jQuery plugin to display each full size version of the thumbnail photos in the gallery using an overlaid window
-* Can use Lightbox Slideshow jquery plugin to display a full size slideshow of photo in the thumbnails gallery using an overlaid window
+* Works with various LightBoxes
-* Can use Galleria jQuery plugin to display photos as slideshow/gallery combo
+* Works with jQuery Galleria to display photos in a slideshow/gallery combo
-* Can select photos with different tags
-* Can click through from slideshow to specified link
-* Can sort photos by date, title or description
-* See http://slickr-flickr.diywebmastery.com for more about using the plugin
+* See http://slickr-flickr.diywebmastery.com for training and support on using the plugin

 == Installation ==